jazir555/Steam-OS-Pamac/README.md

 # Steam-OS-Pamac

+Installation command (You will need to adjust the directory path if the script is not on the desktop)

+**chmod +x ~/Desktop/install-pamac.sh ~/Desktop/Install-Pamac.desktop**

 ### Core Functionality
 1. **Immutable Filesystem Preservation** ✅
    - All package installations occur entirely within the Distrobox container